jesuzsh/gotana/README.md

 ### Autocode endpoints
 Deployed JavaScript/Python code snippets that interact with an Autocode client library.
-These deployed endpoints act as a light wrapperover Autocode's Halo client library, so that they may be leveraged to get match data.
+These deployed endpoints act as a light wrapper over Autocode's Halo client library, so that they may be leveraged to get match data.
 Since there is a max of 25 matches returned per request, N being the total matches and greater than 25, N/25 is the number of requests needed to get all the match data for a